Cloud-Schematics/LAMP/README.md

-# LAMP template
+# LAMP

-The LAMP template is an IBM Cloud Schematics template that is used to create a virtual machine instance and configure it with the "LAMP" stack: Linux, Apache, MySQL (mariadb), and PHP.
-Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure-as-code engine.
-With this template, you can create and manage infrastructure as a single unit.
+Use this template to provision a classic virtual server instance (VSI) in IBM Cloud by using Terraform or IBM Cloud Schematics, and configure the instance with the components of the LAMP stack:
+- Linux
+- Apache
+- Compose for MySQL2
+- PHP

+To apply the LAMP template in IBM Cloud with IBM Cloud Schematics, you must create a Schematics workspace that points to this GitHub repository.
+For more information, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics?topic=schematics-workspace-setup#create-workspace).

-For more information about how to use the template, see the [IBM Cloud Schematics documentation](https://cloud.ibm.com/docs/schematics).
+For more information about classic virtual service instances, see [Getting started with virtual servers](https://cloud.ibm.com/docs/vsi?topic=virtual-servers-getting-started-tutorial).

 ## Costs

-This sample uses chargeable services and you are charged for the time the services are deployed.
-Running the `terraform destroy` command deletes all resources, including the IBM Cloud database service instance.
-Billing for virtual server instances and IBM Cloud database terminates on the hour.
+When you apply this template, charges for the following resources occur for the time you use these resources:
+- **Classic virtual server instance**: You configure your virtual server instance in the `vm.tf` Terraform configuration file.
+The price for your instance depends on your instance configuration.
+Make sure to review available [plans](https://www.ibm.com/cloud/virtual-servers/calculator/) before you apply this template in IBM Cloud.
+By default, your instance is provisioned with an hourly billing.
+- **Compose for MySQL2**: Hourly charges for your IBM Cloud database service depend on the amount of data (GB) that you want to store.
+Make sure to review available [plans](https://cloud.ibm.com/catalog/services/compose-for-mysql) before you start storing data in your database service instance.

+**Note**: You can remove your virtual server instance and the LAMP stack by [deleting your Schematics workspace or your instance](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources) with IBM Cloud Schematics.
+Removing the workspace or the instance cannot be undone.
+Make sure that you back up any data that you must keep before you start the deletion process.

 ## Dependencies

-The user must have Identity and Access Management (IAM) access to create and configure an IBM Cloud database instance and VSIs.
+Before you can apply the template in IBM Cloud, you must have the following permissions in IBM Cloud Identity and Access Management:
+- **Manager** service access role for IBM Cloud Schematics
+- **Add Server** and **Cancel Server** classic infrastructure permissions that you can find in the **Account** permission set
+- All permissions that are included in the **Devices** classic infrastructure permission set
+- **Add Compute with Public Network Port** classic infrastructure permission that you can find in the **Network** permission set
+-

 ## Configuring your deployment values